Max Ernst: Dada and surrealism

 Although apparently accepting the ménage à trois, Éluard eventually became more concerned about the affair.
-In 1924, he abruptly left, first for Monaco and then for Saigon.
+In 1924, he abruptly left, first for Monaco and then for Saigon, Vietnam.
 He soon asked his wife and Max Ernst to join him; both had to sell paintings to finance the trip.
 Ernst went to Düsseldorf and sold a large number of his works to a long-time friend, Johanna Ey, owner of gallery Das Junge Rheinland.
 After a brief time together in Saigon, the trio decided that Gala would remain with Paul.
-The Éluards returned to Eaubonne in early September, while Ernst followed them some months later, after exploring more of South-East Asia.
-He returned to Paris in late 1924 and soon signed a contract with Jacques Viot that allowed him to paint full-time.
+The Éluards returned to Eaubonne in early September, while Ernst followed them some months later, after exploring more of southeast Asia.
+He returned to Paris in late 1924 and soon signed a contract with Jacques Viot which allowed him to paint full-time.
 In 1925, Ernst established a studio at 22, rue Tourlaque.

-In 1925, Ernst invented a graphic art technique called frottage (see Surrealist techniques), which uses pencil rubbings of objects as a source of images.
+In 1925, Ernst invented a graphic art technique called frottage (see surrealist techniques), which uses pencil rubbings of objects as a source of images.
 He also created the 'grattage' technique, in which paint is scraped across canvas to reveal the imprints of the objects placed beneath.
 He used this technique in his famous painting Forest and Dove (as shown at the Tate Modern).
 The next year he collaborated with Joan Miró on designs for Sergei Diaghilev.
 With Miró's help, Ernst developed grattage, in which he trowelled pigment from his canvases.
 He also explored with the technique of decalcomania, which involves pressing paint between two surfaces.
-Ernst was also active, along with fellow Surrealists, at the Atelier 17.
+Ernst was also active, along with fellow surrealists, at the Atelier 17.

-Ernst developed a fascination with birds that was prevalent in his work.
+Ernst developed a fascination with birds which was prevalent in his work.
 His alter ego in paintings, which he called Loplop, was a bird.
 He suggested that this alter-ego was an extension of himself stemming from an early confusion of birds and humans.
 He said that one night when he was young, he woke up and found that his beloved bird had died; a few minutes later, his father announced that his sister was born.
 Loplop often appeared in collages of other artists' work, such as Loplop presents André Breton.
 Ernst drew a great deal of controversy with his 1926 painting The Virgin Chastises the infant Jesus before Three Witnesses: André Breton, Paul Éluard, and the Painter.
-In 1927, Ernst married Marie-Berthe Aurenche and it is thought his relationship with her may have inspired the erotic subject matter of The Kiss and other works of that year.
-Ernst appeared in the 1930 film L'Âge d'Or, directed by the Surrealist Luis Buñuel.
+In 1927, he married Marie-Berthe Aurenche and it is thought his relationship with her may have inspired the erotic subject matter of The Kiss and other works of that year.
+He appeared in the 1930 film L'Âge d'Or, directed by the surrealist Luis Buñuel.
 Ernst began to sculpt in 1934 and spent time with Alberto Giacometti.
 In 1938, the American heiress and artistic patron Peggy Guggenheim acquired a number of Max Ernst's works, which she displayed in her new gallery in London.
-Ernst and Peggy Guggenheim were married from 1942 to 1946.
+Ernst and Guggenheim were married from 1942 to 1946.